 - Get at least 7-8 hours of sound sleep: It is important to be well-rested.
 Additionally, exercise and meditation can help you focus on your studies.

 We have reached the end of this guide to help you prepare your one-month study plan for GMAT exams.
 We hope you now have enough ideas to study for your GMAT papers and ace them.
 By staying focused on the goals, you can achieve wonderful results.
+And remember – yes, you CAN take the GMAT in 1 month!

 Best wishes for your exam!